GeDiez/react-use-formless/example/README.md

 const { values, errors, inputProps, onSubmit } = useFormeless({ initialValues }, { validate, onSuccess, onError });
 ```
-Finally use it in your Form Component, for instance, we create this component that allow you to see the values, errors and touched values
+Finally use it in your Form Component: for instance, we created this component that allow you to see the values, errors and touched values

 ``` html
 return(